Personal Independence Payment (PIP) tips for family carers

 Not only does the outcome have huge implications for you and your relative, but you also have to think about your relative in a very negative light and about all of the things that they struggle to do.

-These tips are intended to make the process of completing the form as straightforward as possible, and help you complete it in a way that will give the assessors an accurate picture of your relative’s situation.
+Our Family Carer Support Service have produced these tips which are intended to make the process of completing the form as straightforward as possible, and help you complete it in a way that will give the assessors an accurate picture of your relative’s situation.

 - Familiarise yourself with the application form and read over any PIP literature that you have.
 Read through the 12 activities and choose the ones which you think apply to your relative.
 Don’t attempt to complete the application form in one go – instead, try to complete just one activity per day.